nekoffski/nova/README.md

 ## Acknowledgements

-To my gf for not being mad that I spend so much time talking about that
+To my gf for not being mad that I spend so much time talking about that.